dearprakash/k/source/writing/2015-12-28-gradient-text-borders-and-backgrounds-for-buttons.html.markdown

 ---
-title: Gradient Text, Borders and Backgrounds for Buttons
+title: "Gradient Text, Borders and Backgrounds for Buttons"
+description: "Tips and tricks on creating gradient ghost buttons and more."
 date: 2015-12-28
 tags: sass, css
 ---